uknadkarni/gemfire-workshop/Lab2/README.md

 ### Prerequisites
 * Completion of Lab1

+### Agenda
+In this Lab, you will learn the following:
+* Use gfsh to start a Locator
+* Start GemFire Pulse -- a browerser-based monitoring tool for GemFire
+* Start a GemFire server
+* Create a replicated, persistent region
+* Manipulate data in the region and demonstrate persistence
+* Examine the effects of replication
+* Restart the cache servers in parallel
+* Shut down the system including your locators

 ##### Use gfsh to start a Locator.
 In a terminal window, use the gfsh command line interface to start up a locator.
 Pivotal GemFire gfsh (pronounced "gee-fish") provides a single, intuitive command-line interface from which you can launch, manage, and monitor Pivotal GemFire processes, data, and applications.